doctorfree/nvim-lazyman/README.md

 be installed in some other manner.
 Also, language servers and tools required by some Neovim configurations may not be present.
 However, some may prefer to handle the installation of Neovim 0.9, language servers, and tools on their own.
-In this case, the `-Z` option is your friend.

 If, after initializing Lazyman with `lazyman -Z`, you wish to let Lazyman install Neovim 0.9, language servers and tools, then issue the command